hashicorp/design-system/website/docs/components/accordion/partials/guidelines/guidelines.md

 ### Interactive content

 Use `isInteractive` when nesting interactive content on the toggle.
+This lets users using assistive technology, access and interact with the nested element.

+- Use this variant only when you need to put interactive elements such as a button or a link within the toggle area.
+Avoid placing complex elements that may compromise the usability and accessibility of the component.

+- When using this property, it should be applied to all items.
+Avoid mixing with default containers.

 ![Example of toggle content](/assets/components/accordion/toggle-content-interactive.png =690x*)